camerondohrman/Lacuna/Export/Readme.txt

 The opponent will automatically move on its turn, and the game will automatically reset itself after end game scoring.
 Press escape to reveal a menu that currently has no functionality.
 I have zero license on this project, all assets and functionality are credited to me.
-Credit to CYMK for the concept and rules.
+Credit to CMYK for the concept and rules.